flutter-tizen/plugins/packages/flutter_splash_tizen/README.md

 Flutter-tizen package that allows to add custom splash-screen images into your apps.
 ## Getting Started

-First you should add the package to dependencies section in your `pubspec.yaml`
+First you should add the package to dev_dependencies section in your `pubspec.yaml`

 ```yaml
 dependencies: